-Best mortgage for people: with a credit score below 620, Less than 5% down payment, Lower income.
+The best mortgage for people: with a credit score below 620, Less than 5% down payment, Lower income.

-The Federal Housing Administration was created by the U.S. Government to encourage home ownership for people who didn’t have perfect credit, or a large down payment.
+The Federal Housing Administration was created by the U.S. Government to encourage homeownership for people who didn’t have perfect credit or a large down payment.
 FHA loans are very popular today because of their low credit score requirements and low down payment needed.
-If you have a credit score below 620 an FHA loan will be your best option to get approved for a home loan.
+If you have a credit score below 620, an FHA loan will be your best option to get approved for a home loan.

 Mortgage Program for Veterans

-Best mortgage for Veterans.
+The best mortgage for Veterans.

 VA Loan Benefits

 - 100% Financing

 - Low mortgage rates